MaxDac/gilded-rose-csharp/README.md

 Before implementing the new feature, I refactored the code in order to make easier adding new feature, otherwise the implementation of another requirements would have been nearly impossible.

 The first refactoring consisted in factoring the two main updates in the function GildedRose.UpdateQuality.
 I separated the quality update before the SellIn update, and after.
 But even then, it was nearly impossible to find the right spot to implement the new Conjured item feature.

+I then decided to implement a Strategy Pattern: I first defined an interface representing the "Standard" update, i.e. the update that happens before the update of the SellIn property, refactoring the implemented UpdateQualityStandard method.
+This was a major refactory, so I decided to identify the code related to each different item, and copy the conditions directly in the method implementation.
+I then run the unit test to verify that the code still works.